captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 So fuck that live your best life bullshit.
 ---
-I want to get to have
+I want to get to have the best death.
 ---
-the best death.
+My death will be.
 ---
-My death is gonna be.
----
 Fucking.
 ---
 Epic.
 ---
-There are cupcakes.
----
-With candles.
----
+template: music
 ---
 ## PETER:
 He’s a vet.